Evaguy/346_Documentation/Labo_Scale/Labo_Scale_EN.md

 As I said before, to start the installation, press "Y".
 We can see that we're installing modules such as : cli, imap, xml, mysql, etc...

-I've also added one last module for PHP and our Apache server, wiht the command line :
+I've also added one last module for PHP and our Apache server, with the command line :

 ```
 sudo apt install php8.3 libapache2-mod-php8.3